bartekmotyl/simple-video-cutter/README.md

 - Download the release by [clicking here](https://github.com/bartekmotyl/simple-video-cutter/releases)
 - Unzip release package into a directory
-- Edit `config.json` and provide path to `ffmpeg.exe`.
+- Start `SimpleVideoCutter.exe` in that directory
+- Once prompted, select location of ffmpeg.exe (FFmpeg can be downloaded fro free from [FFmpeg release page](https://ffmpeg.zeranoe.com/builds/)
-- You can also adjust other parameters, for example directory and filename pattern of the output files.
+- You can also adjust other parameters in settings window, for example directory and filename pattern of the output files.
 Supported variables are:
 	- `{FileName}` - name of the input video file (with extension)
 	- `{FileNameWithoutExtension}` - name of the input video file (without extension)
 	- `{FileExtension}` - extension of the input video file (with dot)